paulbricman/autocurricula/README.md

 Using `autocurricula` beyond toy examples typically involves working with three functions:

-1. **`play`** _Who wins?_ Maps players, the backbone model, and its tokenizer to a batch of rewards.
-The `play` function essentially abstracts away from the specifics of the multi-player game at hand, allowing users to bring in their own (chess, Go, debate, prove/verify theorem, generate/discriminate story, [MakeMeSay](https://github.com/openai/evals/tree/main/evals/elsuite/make_me_say), etc.).
+1. **`play`** _Who wins?_ This function maps players, the backbone model, and its tokenizer to a batch of rewards. `play` essentially abstracts away from the specifics of the multi-player game at hand, allowing users to bring in their own (chess, Go, debate, prove/verify theorem, generate/discriminate story, [MakeMeSay](https://github.com/openai/evals/tree/main/evals/elsuite/make_me_say), etc.).

 2. **`match`** _Who plays who?_ Uses the player pool to schedule multi-player matchups.
 The `match` function, together with the `entry` function below, abstract away from the specifics of different autocurricula.